- Public Works

 Brush must be no longer than 4 feet in length and 4 inches in diameter.
 If you have a landscaper or tree surgeon cut down your brush, it is their responsibility to dispose of these items.
 The Township will not collect these items from your residence.
 Leaves must be in brown paper biodegradable bags.

-You may obtain these bags, (no more than 50 per resident) from the Recycling Yard from Sept.
-14 through Dec.
-4, 2021.
+You may obtain these bags, (no more than 50 per resident) from the Recycling Yard when available.
 You may also purchase similar or additional bags at many of your local home and garden centers in the area.
 You may also bring your brush and leaves to the Recycling Yard at any time during regular operating hours.

 Computers / Electronics / TVs